-A good upper second class (2:1) honours degree or equivalent in any subject IELTS 7.0 (writing 6.0) or equivalent
+A good upper second class (2:1) honours degree or equivalent preferably in social sciences with economic or business background.
+Professional experience and expertise will also be taken into consideration IELTS 7.0 (writing 6.0) or equivalent

 How Do We Listen and Act on Your Feedback?